Nebraska Department of

 PTE of new equipment (tons/yr)

-New Facility-wide PTE after permit is issued (tons/yr)
+Facility-wide PTE under new permit (tons/yr)

 PM10